bnorthan/inf-428-data-analytics-online/Introduction/Schedule.md

 [Pyplot tutorial](https://matplotlib.org/tutorials/introductory/pyplot.html)

 ### Discuss
 For the visualization assignment you will be plotting data that is of interest to you.
 Choose of a topic that is of interest to you (for example sports, economics, politics, etc.) and start a discussion about your topic, and where to find data for your topic.

+What difficulties did you encounter when looking for data??
+Discuss with other students and help each other find data.

 ### Assignment
 Find data that is interesting to you.
 Then create 10-20 different visualizations (1 point each)- Compile your visualizations into a web presentation.